kingx90/gcp-exercise/README.md

 - A compute admin role is also granted to abel@nexedgetechnologies.com on both VM instances created.

 ## Database
-- A cloud SQL database (king-data) instance was created.Within the instance, a table with sample data was inputed inside a newly created database (my_data).
+- A cloud SQL database (king-data) instance was created.
+Within the instance, a table with sample data was inputed inside a newly created database (my_data).

 ## Linux command
 - On the first virtual machine created "kingsley-vm", mastery of basic linux command waclears demonstrated by performing the following tasks: